Best interests decisions: A COVID-19 quick guide

 We now look at how the checklist, and other best interests considerations, might apply in various COVID-related decision-making processes.
 Because best interest decisions are highly personalised to the individual in question, it is not possible to address every situation in a guide such as this, but we hope this offers some useful thoughts about what to take into account in different situations.

-As testing for COVID-19 becomes a central part of the efforts to combat the disease, and as a policy of seeking to test everyone in care homes is rolled out, it is becoming increasingly common that people who lack capacity to consent to the procedure are needing to be tested.
+As testing for COVID-19 becomes a central part of the efforts to combat the disease, it is becoming increasingly common that people who lack capacity to consent to the procedure are needing to be tested.
 The procedure for testing – having one’s nose and throat swabbed – can be moderately uncomfortable, and may be distressing for people who do not understand what is happening.
 But knowing whether someone has COVID-19, or not, is important for their proper care and treatment.

 With the caveat that each decision needs to be made on an individual basis, things to consider when making a best interests decision about testing for COVID-19 are likely to include: